angarsky/diveintopython/learn/functions/nested.md

 In the second example, a list of functions is generated using a loop and nested functions.
 The inner function is defined within the loop, giving it access to the loop variable `i`.
 The resulting list of functions can then be used to perform calculations using different values of `i`.

-## Differences between nested functions and anonymous functions in python
+## Differences between nested functions and anonymous functions in Python

 Nested functions are functions that are defined inside another function.
 These functions are only accessible from within the outer containing function.
 On the other hand, anonymous functions are functions without names that are defined using the lambda keyword.
 These functions can be defined anywhere in the program and can be passed as arguments to other functions.